Berlin’s Zenjob gets $30M to take its digital staffing service nationwide and beyond – TechCrunch

 It is also planning its first international expansion — spying opportunity amid the coronavirus crisis as it suggests social distancing requirements are generating demand for additional staff in certain sectors.
 (Which is something we’ve also heard from other recruitment startups in recent months.)

+“We expect to go international and launch two further countries in the next 12 months.
+We are looking into expanding into neighbouring countries such as France, Scandinavia or the Netherlands,” a spokeswoman for the company told us.

-“The coronavirus crisis requires social distancing, which has created increased demand for staffing in, especially, logistics and retail,” said Fritz Trott, co-founder and CEO, in a statement.
+“The coronavirus crisis requires social distancing, which has created increased demand for staffing in, especially, logistics and retail,” added Fritz Trott, co-founder and CEO, in a statement.
 “Our service means that we can assist in the almost effortless digital hiring of hundreds of new students every day to fill these gaps.”

 The new financing will also go on tech development to push for greater efficiency gains for users.

-Note: This report was updated with additional comment